Multi-Agent GenAI Analytics Platform

 Prompt Design Principles

-Prompt templates are versioned and managed independently from application code to allow iterative refinement.
+Prompt templates are versioned and managed independently from application code for iterative refinement.

 Application Backend APIs